 Furnace Installation & Replacement

 When your heating system starts to get old, it may be time to consider a heating replacement.
 As systems age, they tend to become inefficient, run up your energy bill, and require repairs more frequently.
 Contact Canella Heating & Air Conditioning to have our HVAC technicians run the required tests to determine the correct size heating system for your home.
 Having a unit that is too small can lead to it constantly running.
 Meaning, it will run up your energy bill and never completely warm your house.
 On the flip side of the coin, a unit that is too large is also less efficient.
-When should you consider a replacement unit?
+When should you consider a replacement unit in Hickory & Catawba Valley?
 When it’s more cost effective to have a new heating system installed instead of continuing to repair your current system.
 This normally becomes the case when your unit is approaching 10 years of age.
 Call the experts at Canella Heating & Air Conditioning to receive a quote on your replacement today.

 Our Maintenance Plus Program Includes: